8 Ways to Get Money to Start a Small Business

-- Kickstarter: the most popular choice.
-You add project details, your funding goal and deadline.
+- Kickstarter: The most popular choice.
+You add project details, your funding goal, and your deadline.
 You can then email family and friends with your page link.
 Payments to you are made via credit card.
-If you reach your goal, Kickstarter takes 5 percent and Amazon (Kickstarter’s credit card partner) takes 3 to 5 percent.
+If you reach your goal, Kickstarter takes 5% and Stripe (Kickstarter’s payment processor) takes 3% to 5%.

-- Kiva Zip: ask for small loans with zero-percent interest.
+- Kiva: Ask for small loans with 0% interest.

-- Accion: loans usually have an 11 to 16 percent interest rate, plus additional costs.
+- Accion Microfinance Bank: Loans usually have a 3% to 8% interest rate, plus additional costs.